gudnuf/sando/README.md

 > 🪿‼️ Goose does not understand one bit about how pear.io works \*squawk\*

-If you already have nix, then run:
+If you already have nix becasue you are [#based](https://primal.net/search/%23based), then run:

 ```bash
 nix profile install github:gudnuf/holesail-nix/latest